Our Philosophy

 CONNECTION WITH NATURE

-We understand that the entire planet is covered in a rich and interconnected system of living things - large and small - each with a special role to play in the whole.
-So to do humans belong to the world around us.
-As cities continue to expand, we are increasingly privileged to be able to connect to the living world around us.
+We understand that the entire planet is covered by a rich and interconnected system of living things—large and small—each with a special role to play in the whole.
+Just as these living things belong to the world around us, so too do humans.
+As cities continue to expand, we are increasingly privileged to connect with the living world around us.

 Located just 90 minutes from Toronto, Sparrow Lake Camp is situated on a large peninsula extending into Sparrow Lake.
-With over 125 acres of land, the camp is largely made up of Precambrian shield and healthy mixed forest.
-This area is home to a diverse ecosystem of plants, insects, fish, birds, reptiles, and other wildlife - all contributing to the beauty of this place.
+With over 125 acres of land, the camp is primarily made up of Precambrian shield and healthy mixed forest.
+This area is home to a diverse ecosystem of plants, insects, fish, birds, reptiles, and other wildlife—all contributing to the beauty of this place.

-Each summer, we invite hundreds of young people and families to enjoy this place and take the opportunity to connect again with the world as it exists without human interference.
-We want kids to learn about the world of life that’s all around them, and to enjoy the sunshine and fresh air that aren’t always part of their daily lives in cities.
+Each summer, we invite hundreds of young people and families to enjoy this space and take the opportunity to reconnect with the world as it exists without human interference.
+We want kids to learn about the world of life all around them and to enjoy the sunshine and fresh air that aren’t always part of their daily lives in cities.

 Sharing your gifts

-While we have taken a great deal of time in considering our philosophical approach to camp, we don’t talk about it much at camp - it’s something kids DO.
-Our daily schedule is designed to give kids opportunity to spend time in their cabin and activity groups, as well as time to explore activities that interest them personally.
-Camp-wide games and events mean kids spend time playing and laughing with their entire community, and contribute to the fun as well - each in their own way.
-So while we hope that campers have a meaningful experience at camp, we also want them to find that meaning for themselves, according to where they’re at in life.
+While we have spent a great deal of time considering our philosophical approach to camp, we don’t talk about it much at camp—it’s something kids DO.
+Our daily schedule is designed to give kids opportunities to spend time in their cabin and activity groups, as well as time to explore activities that interest them personally.
+Camp-wide games and events allow kids to play and laugh with their entire community, contributing to the fun in their own unique way.
+So while we hope campers have a meaningful experience at camp, we also want them to find that meaning for themselves, based on where they’re at in life.

-Whether it’s making a new friend, learning to sail a boat ‘solo’, making a sculpture in the forest, acting in a skit, cooking over a fire, or any other of the countless things unique to the camp experience; we hope that every person, young and old, who comes to Sparrow Lake discovers a bit more about what they’re capable of doing - and shares that feeling with the world.
+Whether it’s making a new friend, learning to sail a boat ‘solo,’ creating a sculpture in the forest, acting in a skit, cooking over a fire, or any of the countless other things unique to the camp experience, we hope that every person—young and old—who comes to Sparrow Lake discovers a bit more about what they’re capable of and shares that feeling with the world.

 Our fellow United Church of Canada Camps within the Shining Waters Region: